 Are there additional cases at Vanderbilt that meet the same standards the DA used for prosecuting nurse Ra Donda Vaught?
 Perhaps.

 According to a recent court filing, general surgery resident Dr. Gretchen Edwards performed a central line procedure for patient Chesta Shoemaker, who was a nurse.
 During the procedure, Dr. Edwards accidentally punctured a carotid artery while supposedly using ultrasound guidance.
-Unfortunately, the resident did not recognize that the carotid artery had been punctured.
-According to one medical expert who has done this procedure many times, it is quite difficult not to notice the blood spurting under high pressure from an artery.
-The expert questioned whether an attending physician was providing “personal supervision” standing next to the resident, or was the attending somewhere else?
+Unfortunately, the resident did not recognize that the carotid artery had been punctured and did not follow hospital policies.
+According to one medical expert who has performed this procedure many times, it is quite difficult not to notice the blood spurting under high pressure from an artery.
+Three Vanderbilt doctors, (Gretchen Edwards, Richard Betzold, Amanda Craig), testified under oath in depositions that the attending, Addison May, was not present.

 In violation of one state statute, the Medical Examiner was not called.
 In violation of another state statute, Vanderbilt administrators did not file a Department of Health Incident Report within 7 business days.
 Finally, Vanderbilt neurologist Eli Zimmerman falsely certified on the death certificate that the death was natural.
 The neurologist omitted the underlying cause required on a death certificate.
 The underlying cause of Chesta Shoemaker’s death was the puncture of a carotid artery.
 (Dr. Zimmerman also falsely certified that Charlene Murphey’s death was natural.)

-Should this case be taken before a Grand Jury for possible criminal prosecution of the resident or the attending physician?
+Should this case be taken before a Grand Jury for possible criminal prosecution of the resident, Gretchen Edwards?

 Medical Boards Provide Oversight Of Medical Licensees